 Our operating expenses also include other expenses that generally do not trend with production.
 These expenses include stock-based compensation, exploration expense and deferred compensation plan expense.
 In 2007, stock-based compensation of \$24.0 million is a component of direct operating expense (\$1.8 million), exploration expense (\$3.5 million) and general and administrative expense (\$18.2 million).
-In 2006, stock-based compensation of \$19.1 million is a component of direct operating expense (\$3.1 million) and general and administrative expense (\$1.4 million), exploration expense (\$3.1 million) and general and administrative expense (\$14.3 million).
-In 2007, and 2006, this expense represents the amortization of restricted stock grants, stock options and SARs as they become vested.
+In 2006, stock-based compensation of \$19.1 million is a component of direct operating expense (\$1.4 million), exploration expense (\$3.1 million) and general and administrative expense (\$3.1 million) and general and administrative expense (\$1.4 million).
+In 2006, stock-based compense (\$14.3 million).
+In 2007 and 2006, this expense represents the amortization of restricted stock grants, stock options and SARs as they become vested.